iceshzc/iceshzc.github.io/_pages/about.md

 ```zhichao [at] cshzc [dot] top
 ```

-> <span style="color:red">New!!</span> We're looking for talented interns to join our team working on ```training Vision-Language Models``` and applying it to AI Agent.
+> <span style="color:red">New!!</span> We're looking for talented full-time employees and interns to join our team working on ```training Vision-Language Models``` and applying it to AI Agent.
 If you are interested, please feel free to contact me.

 # 🔥 News
 <div style="height: 150px; overflow-y: scroll;">